- About Us

 Signing up to one of our mailing lists

 This is pretty straightforward.
-If you opt to sign up to one of our mailing lists, we’ll ask for your contact details and then ask you to take a ‘positive action’ to show that you consent to us contacting you.
-Usually this will be through ticking a box although we can take verbal consent so long as we’re really, really sure you want to hear from us.
-Our forms will give you the chance to specify how you want to be contacted (i.e. email, post, phone etc).
+If you opt to sign up to one of our mailing lists, we’ll ask for your contact detail and then ask you to take a ‘positive action’ to show that you consent to us contacting you.
+Usually this will be through ticking a box, although we can take verbal consent so long as we’re really sure you want to hear from us.
+We’ll assume that you’re happy for us to contact you using the details you give us.

 At that point you’ll be added to the relevant mailing list and will receive updates, newsletters, appeals and information on campaigns around the relevant topic.
 In all these communications they’ll be opt out and unsubscribe options.
-However, if we haven’t heard from you in any way after 5 years we’ll ask you if you still want to hear from us and if we don’t hear anything, we’ll take you off the mailing lists.
+However, if we haven’t engaged with us in any way after five years we’ll ask you if you still want to hear from us and if we don’t hear anything, we’ll take you off the mailing lists.